 3.1.1.
 All adult card members from whom the WPRA office has received a signed official application and payment for their card for the upcoming year, on or prior to the first business day of January shall receive a nomination ballot.
 The WPRA office, needs to receive a signed official application from Gold Card members and Lifetime members.
 On or about the fourth business day of each new calendar year the Secretary shall mail ballots for nomination to all eligible adult card members together with an envelope preaddressed for return to the WPRA auditor.
-The card member must return this ballot to the auditor appointed by the WPRA Board of Directors for receipt by the auditor on or before January 25 either by fax or mail no later than 5:00pm MT.
+The card members ber must return this ballot to the auditor appointed by the WPRA Board of Directors for receipt by the auditor on or before January 25 either by fax, mail, text, email or other electronic means.

 3.1.2.
-Ballots may be returned to the auditor's office by mail or fax machine.
+Ballots may be returned to the auditor's office by fax, mail, text, email or other electronic means as approved by the Board.